Sage-Bionetworks/snowflake/README.md

 # snowflake

 This repository will house all the configuration, and data exploration of data that will be often executed.
 Configurations include warehouse, database, schema, table, user, role and other configurations.
-The managed access of snowflake will be governed by [RBAC](https://medium.com/snowflake/managed-access-schema-framework-in-rbac-1b63341be418)

 ## Connecting to Snowflake